Bodyweight Plank Jack

 How to Perform

-Start in a high plank position with hands directly under the shoulders, forming a straight line from the head to the heels.
-Engage the core and glutes tightly before starting the movement.
+Start in a high plank position with hands under shoulders, body in a straight line from head to heels, feet together.

 Coaching Tips